 If you’ve ever been on a long flight or worked a job where you’re constantly on your feet, your legs may have felt tired, achy and swollen afterwards.
-Fluid begins to build up in your legs after sitting or standing for a while — when you don’t get up and walk around every 60 to 90 minutes, it can create an uncomfortable feeling, said Dr. Khurram Khan, a podiatrist and professor at Temple University's Foot and Ankle Institute.
+Fluid begins to build up in your legs after sitting or standing for a while — when you don’t get up and walk around every 60 to 90 minutes, it can create an uncomfortable feeling, said Dr. Khurram Khan, a clinical associate professor at Temple University's School of Podiatric Medicine.
 Compression socks, which work to promote better circulation by gently applying pressure to your legs, feet and ankles, may be able to help.

 “From a medical standpoint, the main action of compression socks is to help your veins work better,” said Dr. Tamara Horwich, a professor at UCLA and the medical director for the university’s Cardiac Rehabilitation Program.
 “They help push blood in your legs back to your heart more easily.”